 Let $W$ be an adapted cylindrical Wiener process in a Hilbert space $U$ such that for $t>s$, $W_t-W_s$ is independent of $\mathcal{F}_s$.
 Let ${N}$ be an adapted time homogeneous Poisson random measure on

 independent of $W$.
 Here $E$ is a metric space and $\mathcal{E}$ is its Borel $\sigma$-field.
 We assume that the intensity measure $\nu$ of $N$ is $\sigma$-finite on the metric space $\left(E,\mathcal{E}\right)$ where $E$ is countable union of compact sets, and that ${N}\left(\left(s,t\right],.\right)$ is independent of $\mathcal{F}_s$, as for the Wiener process.
-Finally, let $\tilde{N} := N-\de t\otimes \nu$ be the compensated Poisson random measure associated with $N$.
+Finally, let $\tilde{N} := N-\mathrm{d} t\otimes \nu$ be the compensated Poisson random measure associated with $N$.

-In the next step let us specify the measurability assumptions on the coefficients $A$, $B$ and $F$.
+In the next step let us specify the measurability assumptions on the coefficients $A$, $B$, and $F$.
 Using the notation of \cite{liu2010spde}, let $\mathcal{BF}$ be the $\sigma$-field of progressively measurable sets on $\left[0,T\right]\times\Omega$, i.e.

 Let $\mathcal{P}$ denote the predictable $\sigma$-field, i.e. the $\sigma$-field generated by all left continuous and $\mathcal{F}_t$-adapted real-valued processes on $\left[0,T\right]\times\Omega$.
-We denote by $\left(L_{2}\left(U,H\right),\left\lVert\,\right\rVert_2\right)$ the space of Hilbert-Schmidt operators from the Hilbert space $U$ to $H$.
+We denote by $\left(L_{2}\left(U,H\right),\left\langle \, , \right\rangle_2,\left\lVert\, \right\rVert_2\right)$ the space of Hilbert-Schmidt operators from the Hilbert space $U$ to $H$.
 Then we assume that

 are measurable.
 Note that predictability of $F$ is required, since it is integrated with respect to the Poisson random measure.
-Now we shall make five assumptions on the operators $A$, $B$ and $F$ and the initial condition $\zeta $.
+Now we shall make some assumptions on the operators $A$, $B$ and $F$ and the initial condition $\zeta $.
 Let $p\in[2,\infty)$ and $q$ be its conjugate i.e. $1/p+1/q=1$.
-Let $K_1$, $\bar{K}_1$ and $K_2$ be non-negative integrable functions on $[0,T]$ and $\lambda$ be a positive integrable function on $[0,T]$.
+Let $K_1, K_2$ be non-negative integrable functions on $[0,T]\times \Omega$ and $\lambda$ and $\mu$ be respectively positive and non-negative deterministic integrable functions on $[0,T]$.
 The following conditions will be needed throughout the paper: \begin{enumerate}[label={(C\theenumi)}] \item Monotonicity condition on $(A,B,F)$: almost surely for all $x,y\in V$ and all $ t\in[0,T]$,

 \item Coercivity condition on $(A,B,F)$: almost surely for all $x\in V$ and all $ t\in[0,T]$,